VCCT-WEDE5020-2025-G1/ST10478487_WEDE5020_POE_P1/README.md

  * 5. Reviews
  *    - Reviews of the Café
  *
- * 6. Map
- *    - Interactive Map to The Kettle Café
  *
  * Features:
  * • Responsive design for all screen sizes